neo-project/docs/tutorial/en-us/6-persistence/2-levelDB_data_structure.md

 Note that at this moment, we are not checking the memory pool.
 This is done before the `IsDoubleSpend` check.

 ### 0x45 - Spent Coins
-NEO tracks the spent coins in order to allow users to `claim GAS`.
+Neo tracks the spent coins in order to allow users to `claim GAS`.
 The claimable GAS is calculated based on interval of blocks between the block where the transaction was created to the moment it is spent.
 This means that, to be able to Claim GAS, you need to use that transaction.
 It is common to send it to yourself to "unlock" the claimable GAS.

 ``` CSharp